Next Start

 Shipyard welders inspect materials, conduct ship component construction, repair ship components and monitor the welding process.
 Formal education and training in welding are required to become a shipyard welder, and job prospects and salary can vary depending on factors such as experience and demand.

 If you have a love for the water and boats and enjoy working with your hands, you might be interested in a career as a shipyard welder.
-Here’s what they do and how to become one.
+Here’s what welders do and how to become one.

 Shipyard Welder Job Description